 The Nationwide Inpatient Sample (NIS) is one of a family of databases and software tools developed as part of the Healthcare Cost and Utilization Project (HCUP), a Federal-State-Industry partnership sponsored by the Agency for Healthcare Research and Quality (AHRQ).
-The NIS is the largest nationwide all-payer hospital inpatient care database in the U.S. Each year the NIS contains data from approximately seven million hospital stays - all discharge data from nearly 1000 hospitals selected from HCUP State Inpatient Databases (SID) data, approximating a 20% stratified sample of U.S. community hospitals.
+The NIS is the largest nationwide all-payer hospital inpatient care database in the U.S. Each year the NIS contains data from approximately seven to eight million hospital stays - all discharge data from nearly 1000 hospitals selected from HCUP State Inpatient Databases (SID) data.
+This figure approximates a 20% stratified sample of U.S. non-rehabilitation, community hospitals.
 The NIS team developed the NIS to provide analyses of hospital utilization, charges, and quality of care across the United States.
-The target universe includes all acute-care discharges from non-rehabilitation, community hospitals in the United States.
-There were 4,812 hospitals in the hospital universe in 2001.
-The 2001 NIS comprises all discharges from a sample of hospitals in this target universe.
+The target universe includes all acute care discharges from non-rehabilitation, community hospitals in the United States.
+There were 4,840 hospitals in the hospital universe in 2002.
+The 2002 NIS comprises all discharges from a sample of hospitals in this target universe.

-This report describes the NIS sample and weights, summarizes the contents of the 2001 NIS, and discusses data analysis issues.
-Previous NIS releases covered 1988 through 2000.
+This report describes the NIS sample and weights, summarizes the contents of the 2002 NIS, and discusses data analysis issues.
+Previous NIS releases covered 1988 through 2001.
 This document highlights cumulative information for all previous years to provide a longitudinal view of the database.
-The five new states in the 2001 NIS have enhanced the nationwide representation of the sample, making this the most comprehensive NIS to date.
+Once again, we have enhanced the nationwide representation of the sample by incorporating data from additional HCUP State Partners.
+The 2002 NIS includes data from 35 states, two more than the 2001 NIS.